zivah-international/website/DATABASE_SETUP.md

 ## Overview

-The database setup has been separated into two distinct files for better maintainability:
+The project now supports both the legacy PostgreSQL setup and a MySQL deployment path.
+Use PostgreSQL for existing environments and adopt MySQL only after completing the migration checklist below.

 - **`database-schema.sql`** - Contains all database structure definitions (tables, types, indexes, constraints)
 - **`database-seed.sql`** - Contains only the initial data seeding (INSERT statements)

 ## Prerequisites

-- PostgreSQL database server running
+- PostgreSQL **or** MySQL database server running
 - Database user with permissions to create databases and tables
 - Node.js installed (for running the setup script)